MY COLONOSCOPY EXPERIENCES —PART 1

 The problem is that too many people would rather risk colon cancer than get the necessary screening to detect it.
 I know, because I used to be one of those people.
 When my doctor first suggested that I have a colonoscopy I said, “Absolutely not!”
 But then she explained why it was in my best interest to have the test—the benefits of having it, and the risks of not having it.
 My original answer of “Absolutely not” eventually changed to “Maybe—Let me think about it”, and finally to “Sure—Let’s do it.”

 This article tells the true story of my colonoscopy exams.
-The first one that I received in 1997, the second one that I received in 2002, the third one that I received in 2007, the fourth one that I received in 2009, the fifth one that I also received in 2009, and the sixth one that I received in 2013.
+The first one that I received in 1997, the second one that I received in 2002, the third one that I received in 2007, the fourth one that I received in 2009, the fifth one that I also received in 2009, the sixth one that I received in 2013, and the seventh one that I received in 2018.
 Two colonoscopies in the same year?
 You’ll have to read the article to understand why that happened.

 Why am I writing this article?
 To improve my typing skills.
 Just kidding!
 My hope is that this article will cause some people to be screened for colon cancer who would otherwise not have done so.
 If I can accomplish this for even one person, it means that I may have saved a life.
 And that’s as close as I’ll ever come to doing something heroic.